OpenUpSA/muni-portal-backend/README.md

     docker-compose down --volumes

-To run Django Q tasks in development, you should run
+To run Django Q tasks in development, you can either run

     docker-compose run --rm  web python manage.py qcluster

+with `DJANGO_Q_SYNC=False` in your .env file

+Or you can set `DJANGO_Q_SYNC=True` to run the tasks synchronously in the same process as your Django server without need to start a `cluster` process.

 ### Maintaining the demo data fixture